davidmshin/projects/Javascript Calculator/README.txt

 Calculator purely made in Javascript.

-Have two input fields and a radio button group for the operation, with the 4 basic math operations represented (add, subtract, multiply, divide)
+Two input fields and a radio button group for the operators(4 basic math operators) (add, subtract, multiply, divide)

-Monitor all three fields and display the current result whenever the user changes any value in any field, without refreshing the page.
+Monitor all three fields and display the current result whenever the user changes any value in any field without refreshing the page.